-You can create a flow log for an ENI.
-The flow log data can be published to a topic in CLS.
-Each ENI has a unique log stream which contains flow log records.
+After a flow log is created for an ENI, the log stream of the ENI will be automatically collected and the log data will be synced to CLS.
+In the CLS topic, each ENI has a unique log stream which contains flow log records.

 version account-id interface-id srcaddr dstaddr srcport dstport protocol packets bytes start end action log-status

 |srcport||Source port of the traffic.|